termi-official/Thunderbolt.jl/docs/src/tutorials/index.md

 ---
 #### [EP Tutorial 01: Spiral Waves with a Monodomain Model]()
 In this tutorial you will learn how to:
-* setup a basic electrophysiology simulations?
+* setup a basic electrophysiology simulations
-* set initial conditions?
+* set initial conditions
-* define a custom stimulation protocols?
+* define a custom stimulation protocols
-* run an electrophysiology simulation on a GPU?
+* run an electrophysiology simulation on a GPU
 ---
 #### [EP Tutorial 02: Activating a Left Ventricle via Purkinje Network]()
 In this tutorial you will learn how to:
-* generate a Purkinje Network?
+* generate a Purkinje Network
-* define different couplings?
+* couple the chamber tissue with the network
 ---
 #### [EP Tutorial 03: ECG with a Bidomain Model]()
 In this tutorial you will learn how to: